 The temple of ‘Budhi Nagin’ is why I called it mystical.
 This temple is located right next to the lake and is dedicated to goddess ‘Budhi Nagin’.
 I don’t know why she is called that but it is said that she has a hundred sons who stand guard to this place.
 She is considered the goddess of snakes, ghee and mother of all nag deities.
 A small temple to Buddhi Nagin overlooks the lake from its North side.

 The trek to the Lake begins just behind the temple at Jalori top.
 In the summer season, there are camping options to stay and a dhaba to serve travellers and hikers at the lake itself.
 Depending upon your speed, it will take you about 2 ours to walk from Jalori Jot to the lake.

 If you had the time then I will highly recommend trekking to Raghupur Fort.
 It is about 3 kilometers of a walk from Jalori Pass and will take you an hour to visit.
 The fort is now completely in ruins with just a few walls standing but the view you get from here is stunning.
 The walk to the Fort too is quite a pleasing one, passing through a lovely forest and has spectacular views of the mountains.
 If you were carrying your own camping gear, you can, in fact, pitch your own tent at the fort itself for the night.

-Chaini Kothi is a small village known for its huge tower-like structure that is believed to have been built in the 17th century.
+Chehni Kothi is a small village known for its huge tower-like structure that is believed to have been built in the 17th century.
 This is one of the tallest structures built in the traditional local architecture in entire Himachal.
-Originally, Chaini Kothi was a 7-storey tower but got damaged in the earthquake of 1905.
+Originally, Chehni Kothi was a 7-storey tower but got damaged in the earthquake of 1905.
 Its top two towers fell off and the remaining 5 towers are now looked after the villagers.
 It is now one of the prime attractions of Tirthan Valley.